sk4la/volatility3-docker/README.md

   - The [official symbol tables](https://github.com/volatilityfoundation/volatility3#symbol-tables) for Windows, macOS and GNU/Linux provided by the Volatility Foundation
   - The [symbol tables](https://github.com/JPCERTCC/Windows-Symbol-Tables) provided by the [JPCERT/CC](https://www.jpcert.or.jp/) for the ongoing Windows 11+ support

 > The `latest` and `stable` tags, as well as the literal version number (e.g `2.5.0`) all point to the [latest official release](https://github.com/volatilityfoundation/volatility3/releases).
 In order to follow the development cycle of Volatility 3, an `edge` tag has been added, which points to the current state of the `master` branch—which could be unstable.
 Power-users should feel free to use this one at their own expense.
+The `sk4la/volatility3` and `sk4la/volatility3:edge` images are built every week in order to include the newest symbols.

 - [`sk4la/volatility`](https://hub.docker.com/r/sk4la/volatility)
   - The latest release of the official [Volatility](https://github.com/volatilityfoundation/volatility) project (unmaintained since 2020)